anishkasachdeva/Parallel_Programming_using_MPI/README.md

 3. Each process will do their part of computation in parallel.
 4. In the end, master process after completing its own part/computation "receives" the result of respective process's computation and hence done.
 So this is the message passing happening in parallel algorithms.

+###### Implementation Strategy :
+1. The master process sends start number from where each process has start the computation parallelly.
+2. On receiving the start number, the child/slave processes calculate their respective sum and sends back to the master process/
+3. The master process also computes its respective sum until then.
+4. The master process then receives the patial sums from all the other respective processes and computes the final sum.

 ###### Major MPI Commands Used :
 1. MPI_Send
 2. MPI_Recv